fnr1r/kadishutu/docs/GameSave.md

 There must be a bit which changes the name from Netherworld to Da'at.

+0x69c87 - 0x69c88 seems to be a turn counter?

+0x69c88 seems to contain beaten bosses.

 Changing 0x69cdc affects the layline menu, removing options.

 Changing 0x69cdd from 0x60 back to 0x6b removed button prompts from the